25 Everyday Words That Used to Have Different Meanings

 A young female is typically referred to as a girl today.
 When the word was first used in the Middle Ages, however, it referred to any young person, regardless of their gender.

 Guy, man, dude, fellow—they're all monikers used to refer to the male species.
-But you wouldn't want to just throw the word guy around back in the day; in the 1800s, it was used to describe a person of grotesque appearance.
+But you wouldn't want to just throw the word guy around a few centuries ago; in the 1800s, it was used to describe a person of grotesque appearance.

 If someone were to give you a clue today, they would be giving you a hint about something.
 But when the word was first coined, someone who was giving out clues was actually giving out something more tangible: balls of yarn.

 Today, fathom is just another word for "understand."
 But way back when, it was used for measurement purposes and described the length of someone's outstretched arms (about six feet!).
 Can you fathom that?

 Manufactured, when used in its original sense, describes something that has been produced by hand.
 On the contrary, today people generally describe something as manufactured when it has been mass-produced in a factory by machinery.

 If you're a stylish, neatly groomed man, someone today might call you a Dapper Dan.
 However, if you were to use the word according to its original meaning, then this wouldn't make sense.
 Seeing as it's derived from the German word tapfer for "brave," dapper was originally used to describe someone as bold and daring—not in their fashion choices, but in their endeavors and undertakings.

 If you're a passenger, you're just someone who's along for the ride.
 But the original meaning of the word passenger is someone who is traveling, fleeting, or just passing by, typically by foot.

 The term pretty is derived from various words in other languages that meant "cunning," "tricky," and "skillful"—and therefore, it makes sense that the adjective was originally used to describe a sly person.
 But nowadays, it's used to positively describe someone's appearance rather than their deceitfulness.